 Reviewers have praised this tablet's performance, battery life, screen, and practical design.
 The major downsides seem to be related to the Fire HD 10's software.
 As a wall-mounted tablet, you will most likely not be seeing much of the underlying OS itself, so that shouldn't be an issue for that use-case.

 When using an Amazon Fire tablet, I recommend side-loading or installing the app WallPanel.
 This not only allows you to display your Home Assistant dashboard in full-screen, but gives Home Assistant full access to your Amazon Fire HD’s sensors!
-That way you can use the tablet itself as a security camera, it can speak notifications, and it can turn off the screen when no motion is detected.
+That way, you can use the tablet itself as a security camera, it can speak notifications, and it can turn off the screen when no motion is detected.
 Alternatively, you can follow these instructions and install the Google Play Store on your Amazon Fire tablet.
-That will give you access to the Home Assistant app.
+That will provide you with access to the Home Assistant app.

-If you don’t want to wall-mount your tablet or 10.1″ are too large for your liking but prefer to keep its portability, the Amazon Fire HD 8 Plus might be a decent alternative to its larger sibling.
+If you don’t want to wall-mount your tablet or 10.1″ is too large for your liking but prefer to keep its portability, the Amazon Fire HD 8 Plus might be a decent alternative to its larger sibling.
 This tablet can also do an excellent job at controlling and monitoring Home Assistant.

 Because the Fire HD 8 Plus supports wireless charging and comes with a nice looking charging dock, you can place just about anywhere you like.
 The advantage of doing things this way is that you can easily carry your tablet around with you.